salinabalami/AI_assignment_1-2/Introduction_to_AI.md

 - Information Retrieval: For example, when I tell the computer what I am looking for, then it can search related things for me.
 - Intelligent customer service: We interact with the computer through voice and let it answer our questions.

+_**History of AI**_

+AI was a term first coined at Dartmouth College in 1956.
+Cognitive scientist Marvin Minsky was optimistic about the technology's future.
+The 1974-1980 saw government funding in the field drop, a period known as "AI winter", when several criticised progress in the field.

+However, the fervour was revived afterwards in the 1980s when the British government started funding the technology again, especially because they were worried about competition with the Japanese.
+In 1997, IBM's Deep Blue began the first computer to beat a Russian Grandmaster, making history.